1.1.T.70 Temporary incapacity for work (JSP, YA (job seeker)), or full-time study (YA (student))

 To remain eligible for payment, the student must:

 - intend to return to full-time study once their temporary incapacity ceases or their medical certificate expires (whichever occurs first), and

 - remain enrolled in their course of study, or registered for the relevant award, regardless of whether they are undertaking any of the course subjects or units during their period of incapacity.

 Higher education students continuing to undertake part-time study in an approved scholarship course while they are temporarily incapacitated from undertaking full-time study remain eligible for the relocation scholarship and SSL.

-Act reference: SSAct section 94 Qualification for DSP, section 542A(1) Temporary incapacity exemption, section 603C Incapacitated person not required to satisfy activity test, section 540AB Qualification for YA-claimants with medical conditions affecting their capacity to work
+Act reference: SSAct section 94 Qualification for DSP, section 542A(1) Temporary incapacity exemption (YA student), section 540AB Qualification for YA-claimants with medical conditions affecting their capacity to work

 SS(Admin)Act section 40L Circumstances making it unreasonable etc. to comply with requirements (JSP/YA job seeker)